InformaticsMatters/squonk/openshift/templates/README.md

     deploy the first phase, up to and including the SSO infrastructure.
 And then, after you've made changes to the SSO service run `minishift-deploy-b.sh` to install the main application components.
+    Finally, the supplemental applications (like the ChemCentral database) can be loaded using the third deployment helper (`minishift-deploy-c.sh`).

 ### Test logins